 Read | How Middlesbrough’s mid-1990s transfers changed English football

-Manchester City chairman Francis Lee had seen footage of Kinkladze in action for Georgia and was impressed enough to enquire about his availability.
-Establishing the tricky two years that Kinkladze had experienced at home and abroad, and the willingness of Jordania to conclude a deal, Kinkladze was snapped up by City for the healthy sum of £2 million in 1995.
+Manchester City chairman Francis Lee had seen footage of Kinkladze in action for Georgia and was impressed enough to inquire about his availability.
+Establishing the tricky two years that Kinkladze had experienced at home and abroad, and the willingness of Jordania to conclude a deal, Kinkladze was snapped up by City for the healthy sum of £2m in 1995.